orgpark-daily/udemy-docker-kubernetes/README.md

 ## Section 5: Docker Compose with Multiple Local Containers
 #### Docker Compose
 A framework that allows developers to define container-based applications in a single YAML file.
-This is for **same** host
+This is for the **same** host

 #### Docker Swarm
 For multiple hosts